 - Post: PO Box 631, Oxford, OX1 9AX

 If you are not satisfied with the outcome of your initial complaint to Abbott Debt Recovery, you can refer your complaint to the FCA or CSA.

 The Financial Ombudsman Service, Exchange Tower, London, E14 9SR

 Credit Services Association Ltd, 2 Esh Plaza, Sir Bobby Robson Way, Great Park, Newcastle Upon Tyne, NE13 9BA

 - Email: [email protected]

 - Phone: 0191 2170 775

 Without a court order, absolutely not.
-Neither Wescot or any other debt collection agency nor a debt collector is considered a court-appointed bailiff.
-Wescot may visit the address of a debtor but cannot enter the dwelling without the consent of the resident.
+Neither Abbott Debt Recovery or any other debt collection agency nor a debt collector is considered a court-appointed bailiff.
+Abbott Debt Recovery may visit the address of a debtor but cannot enter the dwelling without the consent of the resident.